Tropical Feynman integration in the Minkowski regime: Tropical geometry

 If $\omega(\gamma) \leq 0$ for any proper subgraph $\gamma$, then we discovered a subdivergence.
 This means that all integrals \eqref{eq:deform_eps} are divergent.
 Tropical sampling is not possible in this case and the program prints an error message and terminates.
-An additional analytic continuation step from \eqref{eq:deform_eps} to a set of finite integrals would solve this issue.
-We will leave this to a future research project.
+An additional analytic continuation step from \eqref{eq:deform_eps} to a set of quasi-finite integrals (see~Section~\ref{sec:dimreg}) would resolve this problem.
+Translating a divergent integral into a linear combination of quasi-finite integrals is always possible, but we will leave the implementation of this step into \ft to a future research project.